jaykv/clay/README.md

 ### MCP Server

-The MCP server runs on `http://localhost:3001` by default and provides:
+The MCP server is integrated into the proxy server and is available at `http://localhost:3000/mcp` by default.
+It provides:

 - `/mcp/sse` - SSE endpoint for MCP connections
 - `/mcp/messages` - Endpoint for MCP clients to send messages

+You can also run the MCP server as a standalone service on `http://localhost:3001` if needed.

 ### Registry